 - Consolidation of top ten regional projects into a statewide priority list to be submitted to the Agency of Commerce.

 - Project Timeline, Milestones, and Status: The project should be prepared to get underway if funded, including factors such as site control, engineering and design, permitting, and funding identification and commitment.
-Project should also have identified milestones measurable outcomes.
-Projects that are considered “shovel-ready;” that is, the project is underway, ready to implement or close to ready, and identifies milestones and outcomes, will score higher.
+Project should also have identified milestones and measurable outcomes.
+Projects that are considered “shovel-ready;” that is, the project is underway, ready to implement or close to ready, and identifies milestones and outcomes, will score highest.

 - Project Principal Experience: The project should involve an entity that has successfully executed similar projects, managed federal or state grants, and/or successfully developed similar business models, or involve a partnership or collaboration that provides adequate experience.
-Projects showing experienced project managers or a collaboration/partnership that provides experience, will score higher.
+Projects showing experienced project managers or a collaboration/partnership that provides experience, will score highest.

 - Project Support and Regional Need: The project should address and advance local and regional economic and community development goals and objectives, as identified by a CEDS and/or the regional plan or other studies and reports and have community support and engagement.
 The project should not be redundant or duplicate ongoing projects or programs in the region unless there remains a need, such as with housing or childcare; rather, projects should fill a need in the region.
 Projects that address a regional goal as expressed in the regional plan and are not duplicative, will score highest.